 A dream come true

 Our dream of building an eco-friendly home in the Himalayas that eventually took shape as Fagunia Farmstay arose out of a mix of idealistic and mundane considerations.
-The idealistic considerations were to have a place where Aditi and me could experiment with ideas of sustainability and a simpler, eco-friendly, minimalist lifestyle.
-The mundane part was our dream to eventually quit the 9-5 rat race and find a modest but steady income source to take care of our living expenses.
-This we hoped would give us the time and space to indulge our respective passions without constantly worrying about how we would put food on the table.
+The idealistic considerations were to have a place where Aditi and I could experiment with ideas of sustainability and a simpler, eco-friendly, minimalist lifestyle.
+The mundane part was our dream to eventually quit the 9-5 rat race and find a modest income source to take care of our living expenses.
+This we hoped would give us the time and space to indulge our respective passions without constantly worrying about how to put food on the table.
 So we zeroed in on buying some land in Uttarakhand and set up a place where we could put all of our passions and ideas into practice.

 After four years of constant searching and increasing despair of would-we-ever-find-or-afford-land-in-the-mountains, in a moment of stunning serendipity which we still marvel about, we found and fell in love with this piece of land on which Fagunia Farmstay today stands.
 But finding the land was probably the easiest part in retrospect.
 We suddenly were faced with a blank canvas on which we had to give shape to our dreams, ideals and visions.

 So like the good non-profit worker bees that we are, we started by articulating our goals, divided across three phases (yes, you can see how well we imbibed the non-profit way of life :)):

 Phase 1: Design, build and manage an eco-friendly homestay to enable like-minded guests to reconnect with nature